Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_eva.md

 Also, super interesting that astrological signs are included in this data (even though this stat doesn't seem to have a huge impact on your analysis)!

+### Tingwei's Visit:
+* **One Thing I Liked:** Your analysis is very clear with a lot of graph explanation.
+I like it.
+You also design many useful functions , that's great.

+* **One Area of Improvement:** For the Blogger gender by industry chart, maybe you can adjust the color to meet the previous charts.
+Ex: blue for male, orange for female.
+That would be easier to read.

+* **One Thing I Learned:** Many data analysis methods.
+There are a lot of plot function I can utilize in my project.